alii/evaluate/README.md

 ### Unsupported Syntax

-- Class declarations and class expressions
 - For loops (for, for...in, for...of)
 - Module import/export statements
-- Destructuring assignments
 - Optional chaining (?.)
-- Nullish coalescing (??)
 - Private fields (#property)
-- Super references
 - Generator functions and yield
 - BigInt literals
-- Regular expression literals
+- Default values in destructuring assignments
+- Destructuring in function parameters

 ### Partially Supported

-- Spread operators in objects are supported, but the property spread logic differs slightly from standard JS
+- Regular expression literals (should be provided via global context)
 - Object method definitions use function expressions under the hood
 - Only basic error handling is implemented
+- Built-in objects like Math, JSON, Date, etc. need to be explicitly provided in the global context
+- Nullish coalescing (??) is supported in binary expressions

 ### Runtime Environment